 ERP Implementations are often key offenders when it comes to project scope creep.
 Once others have a stake in the implementation, it is easy for expectations to run wild.
 It goes without saying that you need you keep a tight lid on the scope, but the reality is that there will always be changes or modifications along the way – even for the most successful projects.

 If your ERP project’s scope is not clear, it can lead to ‘scope creep’.
 This can result in a stretch of resources, delays, and spiralling costs.
+Panorama Group cited scope creep as the biggest cause of budget over spend during an ERP Implementation, with 20% of organisations saying this was the main cause.
 However, there are simple steps that you can employ to reduce the risk caused by poor clarity in project scope.

 What is Project Scope?